meisru/img-processing-api/README.md

 # Image Processing API
-A simple placeholder API which can be used to place images into frontend with the size set via URL parameters.
+A simple placeholder API which can be used to place images (jpg) into frontend with the size set via URL parameters.
 ### Scripts
 - Build: ```npm run build```
 - Lint: ```npm run lint```